-The need for efficient warehouse operations has only grown with the rise of e-commerce.
+The need for efficient warehouse operations has only grown with the rise of e-commerce and the need for greater resiliency from disruption in the end-to-end value chain.
 Warehouses play an important role in the relationship between companies and their customers, and inefficient operations can negatively impact customer satisfaction.

 Companies are turning to warehouse automation in response.
 The right level of automation and autonomy enables faster, safer and more efficient day-to-day operations.
 It cuts costs and improves delivery times for a faster, leaner, and more scalable and sustainable operation.